YavuzYilmazz/Proof-Of-Stake-Variants/README.md

 ### Proof of Stake

 In a PoS-based networks, the creator of the next block is chosen via various combinations of random selection and wealth or age.
 To become a validator, you have to deposit a fee.
 If a validator abuses its position, it will lose its stake.
+Change import for other Pos variants.

 ```shell
 node example-pos.js